Send Slate News Tips

 Have a tip for Slate?
 We have several ways to get in touch with Slate reporters and editors, depending on your level of need for encryption and anonymity.

-Please note that tips do not include feedback, press releases, or pitches.
+News tips do not include press releases, pitches, or feedback, such as responses to articles or your opinion of Slate.
 To get in touch about any of those, use the contact information listed here.

 You can send us messages to our general account at email@example.com.
 Note that email is not encrypted.
 Do not use your work account or contact us using your office Wi-Fi, computer, or phone if you are at risk of reprisal.